-Fast Duplicate File Finder - Frequently Asked Question
+Duplicate File Finder - Frequently Asked Questions

 How to exclude certain file types from automark?